The General Data Protection Regulation (GDPR) is effective in European Economic Area (“EEA”) countries from 25th May 2018.

-Every time you interact with Duke or Terrific we want you to have a pleasant, enjoyable and rewarding experience.
+Every time you interact with Duke we want you to have a pleasant, enjoyable and rewarding experience.
 We process your data to provide the best customer experience we can, and to continually strive to improve that for you.
 In order to improve our services we need to study how and why our customers utilise our websites and the best way to do that is to collect the data we do.

 The use of this data in this way is covered under the legitimate use basis of GDPR - our business, and the provision of goods and services to you in an efficient and knowledgeable way is enhanced the use of your data in this way.

 Of course, you can choose to change what data you provide and reserve consent on certain contact methods, however, we might not be able to serve you in the way in which you want to be served if you do choose to reserve your consent in this way.

 8. How we use your personal data

 To process any orders that you place using our websites, phone lines, catalogues, magazine promotions or shops.
 We cannot process any order without full master details.
 In certain circumstances we will have to share the details of your order with third parties for fulfilment.
 Examples of this include Isle of Man TT VIP Hospitality Experiences and any travel arrangements.
 In these instances we always ensure third parties apply the same rigorous standards when handling your data.

 To respond to reviews, requests, complaints and other enquiries.
 When you contact us in these instances we need to use your data to enable us to respond fully and accurately.
 We may also keep a record of these interactions in order to ensure we respond fully and accurately to any future communication with us, and to show the history of our communications with you.
 We have an obligation to retain this data for legal purposes and in the legitimate interests of our business.